 All HGSE degree and certificate candidates are required to register until the degree or certificate is awarded or until their candidacy is terminated.
 It is the responsibility of all students to meet registration deadlines.
 HGSE does not offer any dual or concurrent degree programs within Harvard or with other institutions.
-As a matter of policy, aside from the Ph.D. in Education (which is offered jointly with the Graduate School of Arts & Sciences), HGSE students are expected to be enrolled only in their HGSE degree program.
+Aside from the Ph.D. in Education (offered jointly with the Graduate School of Arts & Sciences), HGSE students are expected to be enrolled in only one degree program at a time, which is their HGSE degree program.